 Network Intrusion Detection Plugin with Suricata

-Configurable NIDS Plugin
+Suricata NIDS Plugin

 Suricata was developed for the United States Department of Homeland Security (DHS) by the Open Information Security Foundation (OSIF).
 It was chosen due to simplicity of configuration and high performance.
 Suricata is deployed using VNS3’s plugin system.